 MEMBERSHIPS: Trustee, Preservation League of New York State; Member, Nonprofit Coordinating Committee (Government Relations Committee); Member, New York City Bar Association (past member, Art Law Committee; past member and secretary, Non-Profit Organizations Committee); Member, Nonprofit Forum, National Center on Philanthropy and the Law; Member, American Law Institute (elected 2019).

-HONORS: Recognized in The Best Lawyers in America® in the area of Trusts and Estates since 1999; Listed as a “Leading Lawyer” for United States: Finance – Not-for-profit by The Legal 500; Named in Super Lawyers in the area of Non-Profit; Recipient, Legal Aid Society's Pro Bono Publico Award (2012)
+HONORS: Recognized in Chambers High Net Worth 2021 in the area of Art and Cultural Property Law; Recognized in The Best Lawyers in America® in the area of Trusts and Estates since 1999; Listed as a “Leading Lawyer” for United States: Finance – Not-for-profit by The Legal 500; Named in Super Lawyers in the area of Non-Profit; Recipient, Legal Aid Society's Pro Bono Publico Award (2012)

 - Author or co-author, “New York Revitalizes: State Governance Reform for Nonprofits” (2014), “Cy Pres and Equitable Deviation: Changing Donor-Imposed Restrictions” (2013)